 Everything I do in my creative world starts with finding inspiration.
 This is my favorite part of a design project, a dinner party, or a room remodel.
 There is so much opportunity to create something new that is fresh, fabulous, and authentically you.

 I approach each task in the same manner, whether it is in my own home or for a client: something has spurred me to do this.
 Recently a lovely client asked me to turn the bedroom of her child who had moved out (now an adult) into an office.
 I had so many questions for them... what would this room be used for now?
 Would guests be part of the picture in that space?

 If I'm doing a new home and the style and space is "up for grabs" in a sense, I try to dig deep with clients and find out what is most important to them, both personally and aesthetically.
 I am very fortunate to have two shops with distinctive styles, where clients can come for inspiration and ideas when we are working together.
 The shop and design studio in Malibu has a more relaxed and coastal vibe, while our Pacific Palisades location is a little more modern, tailored, and chic.
 Each of our location's unique styles helps clients and customers to understand the quality of the work we do and the product we create, visualize pieces or remodels in their own home, and inspire them to create a home that is truly them.

+If a client is interested in hiring us for design work, we first talk about what they want for their new space, room or house.
 Do they want a similar feel to the look of my shop?
 Do they have an amazing art collection that should be the star of the show?
-Are they a young family, where everything needs to be bulletproof?
-We specialize in that!
+Are they a young family with kids, where everything needs to be easy-to-clean?

 After the initial mood board, we come to fabric choices.
 I think it is really important to have this as a jumping off point.